active-group/reacl-c/doc/intro.md

   some-other-item)
 ```

-Just like always, the returned item looks like `some-other-item`, has
+Just like always, the resulting item looks like `some-other-item`, has
 the same state as it, and passes all actions emitted by it upwards.

 The other task regarding messages, is of course sending messages to